karolisc/zabbix-templates/README.md

-zabbix-templates
+zabbix_templates
 ================

-This repository contains templates for the zabbix monitoring system
+This repository contains monitoring templates and external scripts for the zabbix monitoring system.